noelle-mburu/noelle-mburu/README.md

 ## About Me

-I'm a **Data Scientist** passionate about turning raw data into impactful solutions, predictive models, and business-driven dashboards.
+I'm a Data Scientist passionate about turning raw data into impactful solutions, predictive models, and business-driven dashboards.

-I enjoy working on projects that involve **machine learning, analytics, automation, and building data pipelines**.
+I enjoy working on projects that involve machine learning, analytics, automation, and building data pipeline.
 I’m always open to collaborating on exciting data-driven work.
 If you're solving problems with data, I want to be part of that conversation.

 ---